codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

 Let's create a class `UserSecurityConfig.java` to handle user authentication.

 > `setEnableAuthorities(false)` disables the usage of authorities table and `setEnableGroups(true)` enables the usage of groups, group authorities and group members tables.
+> `BCryptPasswordEncoder` implements PasswordEncoder that uses the BCrypt strong hashing function.
+Clients can optionally supply a "strength" (a.k.a. log rounds in BCrypt) and a SecureRandom instance.
+The larger the strength parameter the more work will have to be done (exponentially) to hash the passwords.
+The value used in this example is 4 for `user's password`

 `com.codeaches.oauth2server.UserSecurityConfig.java`
 ```java